Arbnora de Leoni: International career

 De Leoni was part of the inaugural Albania women's national team in 2011, where she received a call up in November for a friendly against Macedonia.
-She was part of Albanian national team for six years, playing in 18 matches and scoring two goals.
+She was part of the Albania national team for six years, playing in 18 matches and scoring two goals.
 Her last international match was on 28 November 2017 against Switzerland in Biel/Bienne.

 Personal life

 De Leoni was born to Kosovo Albanian parents from Gjilan, Her brother Arbër also played football.
 She also has a bachelor's degree in social psychology and was a contestant on Miss World Sweden 2012, where she reached the last 32, along with four other Swedish Albanian contestants.